panwaramita/Team-Profile-Generator/README.md

 ## Introduction

 * The Team Profile Generator is a command-line-input application run in Node that requests information from the user about members of an engineering team and generates an HTML file displaying that information.
 * Upon launching the app, the user is asked to enter the manger's details.
-Then ask the manager to choose the team memmber from a list (options include Engineer, Intern).
+Then ask the manager to choose the team member from a list (options include Engineer, Intern).
 If "Engineer" was selected, the app asks the user for the team member's GitHub username; if "Intern" was selected, the member's school is requested.

 ## Installation